quickthyme/qloop/docs/introduction.md

  - `QLoopCompoundSegment` - performs **multiple concurrent operations**, waiting for them all to complete before moving on.

+When connecting segments together, the `inputAnchor` of the second (or *isolated anchor*) gets *assigned* to the `outputAnchor` of the first, and so on.
+You can choose to link segments upon instantiation, or anytime thereafter.

+  - A `segment` only observes its own `inputAnchor`.
+  - A `segment` only runs its operation if it has an `outputAnchor` assigned

 <br />

 ### Anchors

-An `anchor` is what facilitates the contract binding the segments.
-Binding to an anchor essentially means to respond to its `onChange(_)` and/or `onError(_)` events.
+An `anchor` is what facilitates the **contract** binding segments.
+To bind to an anchor essentially means to respond to its `onChange(_)` and/or `onError(_)` events.

-Anchors only receive `input` or `error`, and can only have one subscriber at a time.
-When connecting segments together, the output anchor of the first gets assigned to the input anchor provided by the next.
-(Segments only ever observe their own input anchor.)
+ - An `anchor` can only receive an `input` or an `error`
+ - An `anchor` can only have **one subscriber**
+ - An anchor *can* have **any number of input providers**, but it can only *retain* one `segment` at a time.

+Only reason this might come up, is should you go and try doing something brave like fusing several inputs together "mid-stream".
+While one *can* in-fact do this, in such instances, it would be better to first determine whether its possible to just use a compound segment instead, or possibly even additional loops.

+Remember, the goal here is to *clarify* the *intent*, not to build *Marble Madness*.†

 <br />

--
+† - (Unless your intent *is* to build *Marble Madness*, in which case, ok.)

+--

 For more, please refer to the **[Getting Started](getting-started.md)** guide or try out the **[demo app](https://github.com/quickthyme/qloop-demo)**!